Quick Stats

 The foundation's grantmaking is driven by Joseph Moglia's personal connections and philanthropic interests.
 Based on public information about the foundation's activities:

-Educational institutions with Moglia connections: Organizations with direct connections to Joseph Moglia's biography—particularly Coastal Carolina University (where he served as head football coach and now serves as Executive Advisor to the President) and Fordham University (his alma mater)—have received significant support.
+Educational institutions with Moglia connections: Organisations with direct connections to Joseph Moglia's biography—particularly Coastal Carolina University (where he served as head football coach and now serves as Executive Advisor to the President) and Fordham University (his alma mater)—have received significant support.
 These relationships developed through years of personal involvement, not through solicitation.

-Omaha/Nebraska connections: The foundation maintains a primary focus on supporting nonprofit organizations in the Omaha, NE area, suggesting that local connections and community presence in Nebraska may be relevant to the foundation's selection process.
+Omaha/Nebraska connections: The foundation maintains a primary focus on supporting nonprofit organisations in the Omaha, NE area, suggesting that local connections and community presence in Nebraska may be relevant to the foundation's selection process.

-Sectors of interest: Organizations working in education (particularly K-12 and higher education), health, and family/child welfare services align with the foundation's stated mission and may be of interest if they come to the trustees' attention through other channels.
+Sectors of interest: Organisations working in education (particularly K-12 and higher education), health, and family/child welfare services align with the foundation's stated mission and may be of interest if they come to the trustees' attention through other channels.

 Decision Timeline